The Cheese Factory Century

 Paradise Drive starts with a climb, then rolls through quiet, beautiful woodland by the bay.
 There’s very little traffic.
 The pavement is often not great.
 At the fire station, the intermediate ride turns left on Trestle Glen, which climbs a short hill and then descends back to East Blithedale to complete the loop.
 If you want a little extra you can stay on Paradise into Corte Madera and then climb over Corte Madera Avenue.

-Lincoln/Los Ranchitos/bike path/Merrydale/Las Gallinas/Miller Creek/bike path (advanced ride)
+Lincoln/Los Ranchitos/Northgate/Las Gallinas/Miller Creek/bike path (advanced ride)

 This set of roads and bike paths parallels the freeway.
 The roads are mostly wide, with moderate traffic.